danobi/vmtest/docs/faqs.md

 plans, so most open source projects will not be able to take advantage of nested virtualization.

+Another option is to [self host][2] a bare metal runner.
+This usually sounds quite appealing (install a server in your closet) but has significant security downsides.
+There are companies working on this problem, though.

 ### How do I run docker inside vmtest?

 Docker is quite tricky to run inside vmtest b/c it requires a lot of mutable